 - Choose a focus plant such as a productive citrus tree in a pot by centring it on your balcony or verandah.

 - As you come out the door it should catch your eye immediately.
 Use a pot or container that is a different colour to the others so it makes a statement.
 Under-plant around the base of the tree with some colourful annuals or groundcover.
 Position plants lower on either side of the pot so the eye goes to the tree first as the highest point.

 - Outdoor art can take many forms and be made from a wide range of materials.
 From pieces that sit in pots, on tables or furniture to wall mounted frames and collections, these can be a talking point and focus, or help theme your outdoor room.

 - Edible art – with a little imagination, pots and containers with a highly productive food garden can also be a feature to highlight.
 One combination that works well is using the principle of proportion by putting a taller plant such as spring onions in the centre of a round pot and surround it with lower growing salad vegetables and herbs.
-By selecting plants with different textures and colours, you can come up with a striking combination.
-The spring onions in effect become the lead actor with their long structural leaves and stunning flowers and the supporting actors are the fragrant and colourful leaves of the other plants.

-- Furniture – If a table and chairs are a focal point in an outdoor garden, then adding some colour to the table with a living arrangement can be a real drawcard for the eye.
-Choosing fragrant flowers and herbs will engage the senses even further.
+- Furniture – Are a table and chairs the focal point in your garden?
+Then add some colour to the table with a living arrangement.
+It can be a real drawcard for the eye.
+Choose fragrant flowers and herbs to engage the senses even further.
 Try herbs that you can use as a freshly picked garnish when eating outdoors like parsley, coriander and chives.
 They provide wonderful digestive enzymes too.

 “Gardening is the art that uses flowers and plants as paint, and the soil and sky as canvas.” – Elizabeth Murray